timothyhull/100daysofcode/README.md

 # #100DaysOfCode with Python

-My log :clipboard: and notes​ :notebook: for thethe **TalkPython #100DaysOfCode with Python** :snake: course.
+My log :clipboard: and notes​ :notebook: for the **TalkPython #100DaysOfCode with Python** :snake: course.

 ---